 While doing everything online is fantastic, it’s hard to verify particular services.
 For instance, the IRS will only send physical letters, not emails.
 They use these operation procedures to ensure people don’t fall for phishing scams.

-7 Step Process To Handle Mail Overseas
+7-Step Process To Handle Mail Overseas

 2. Determine How You Want To Handle Your Mail

 Review the means of handling mail as an expatriate that I mentioned.
 If you have the extra money, I recommend using a virtual mailbox.
-They’ll do all of the heavy lifting for you regarding handling mail.
+They’ll do all the heavy lifting for you regarding handling mail.

 3. Figure Out How You’ll Receive Forwarded Mail and Packages